-To founders Becki Fulcher and Jason Shaw, Child’s Play Autism Centers is the perfect balance of clinical and operational competence in all aspects of the organization.
-Opened in 2014, Child’s Play represents the area’s premier behavioral and autism centers, delivering exceptional Behavior Analysis services to our community’s children with autism and other behavioral issues, including those displaying aggressive behaviors.
+To founders Becki Fulcher and Jason Shaw, Child’s Play Autism Centers is the perfect balance of clinical and operational excellence in an organization.
+Opened in 2014, Child’s Play represents the area’s premier behavioral and autism centers, delivering exceptional Applied Behavior Analysis (ABA) services to our community’s children with autism and related disorders, including those displaying high magnitude and self-injurious aggression.

-Child’s Play’s founders play a major role in overseeing all of their locations on a daily basis.
-It is their responsibility to ensure that the clinics run smoothly and deliver consistent care and support to the numerous clients who attend our facilities.
+Child’s Play’s founders play an active role in overseeing their locations on a daily basis.
+It is their responsibility to ensure that the clinics deliver consistent care and support to the numerous clients who attend the facilities.
 As we fulfill our organization’s mission, “To embrace the life and potential of all individuals through competent and sincere supportive services,” Child’s Play Autism Centers strives to ensure that every individual has the opportunity to live a full and happy life.

 Child’s Play also uses the latest systems and tools to ensure a safe, modern, and technologically advanced facility for your child.
 Our facilities are designed specifically for children with autism on any level of the spectrum – from the proverbial “problem child” to the high-functioning.
-And the latest technology, including Chartlytics charting technology and telepresence from Double Robotics on the caregiver side and touchscreen systems on the child’s side, ensures the most advanced and up-to-the-minute care for your child.
+And the latest technology, including Chartlytics charting technology and telepresence from Double Robotics ensures the most advanced and up-to-the-minute care for your child.

 To embrace the life and potential of all individuals through competent and sincere supportive services.
 To ensure that children on all levels of the spectrum, no matter how aggressive or disruptive, can receive care that addresses their particular needs and are not excluded from the scope of care available to them.